imjoy-team/ImJoy/docs/i2k_tutorial.md

 ```

 In this section, we will move on to use Python running in a Jupyter notebook server.

-Let's first try to setup a local Jupyter notebook, and install the [imjoy-jupyter-extension](https://github.com/imjoy-team/imjoy-jupyter-extension).
-Instead of installing directly Jupyter notebooks, we recommend our a wrapper library called [ImJoy-Engine](https://github.com/imjoy-team/imjoy-engine), this will allow us apply some settings to the Jupyter server which can be useful for ImJoy, and you don't need to install imjoy-jupyter-extension separately.

-In short, you just need to run `pip install imjoy` to install and then start it via `imjoy --jupyter`.

 Let's first try the Pokémon Chooser plugin as you see in javascript.
 You don't need to setup anything locally yet.
 If you click **Run**, you will need to wait for a while because we will spin up a remote server on MyBinder.org for you to run the Python plugin.